sarah-byrne/CV/README.md

 #### 1996 - present: &nbsp; John Lewis Partnership
 Some people are surprised by 23 years in 1 company but anyone who has worked at John Lewis won't be. &nbsp; I've enjoyed job satisfaction from roles in a variety of business and technology areas and, being a Partner, feel a great sense of ownership, responsibility and pride. &nbsp; Plus, after 25 years, I'll get a 6 month holiday!

-I joined as a trainee programmer on the IT graduate scheme and progressed up to a team lead. &nbsp; As part of an organisational transition to new ways of working, I'm taking the opportunity to go back to my coding roots by becoming a product engineer, focussing on web development.
+I joined as a trainee programmer on the IT graduate scheme and progressed up to a team lead. &nbsp; As part of an organisational change to become more agile and deploy Partners to areas that are a differentiator for our business, I'm taking the opportunity to go back to my coding roots by becoming a product engineer, focussing on web development.

 #### Project highlights
 ##### Web development